CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 Just like the `grep` command, `sed` interprets the given search string as a *regular expression*.
 This means that some characters are interpreted as special regular expression defining characters.
-For example the dot (`.`) is used to define any single character.
+For example, the dot (`.`) is used to define any single character.
 Thus, the `sed` command `s/"."/","/g` would change not just dots but all characters to commas (`,`).
 In these kinds of situations you can use the *backslash* character (`\`) to tell the `sed` command that the following character should not be interpreted as part of a regular expression.
-On the other hand using the regular expressions can make `sed` very effective.
-Below are some regular expression examples applied to the *authors.txt* file with `sed`.
+On the other hand, using the regular expressions can make `sed` very effective.
+Below are some regular expression examples applied to the `authors.txt` file with `sed`.

 ### `sed` example 1

-Using the `$` character to define the end of a line (note the single quotation marks (`'`) that prevent the `$` character to be interpreted as bash variable indicator):
+Using the `$` character to define the end of a line (note the single quotation marks (`'`) that prevent the `$` character to be interpreted as a bash variable indicator):

 ```bash
 sed -e s/'0$'/"1 changed"/g authors.txt